4 small pears, peeled, quartered, core removed

 2. Add the egg and pulse until the pastry has combined into several large lumps.

-3. Tip pastry onto cling wrap and shape into a rough rectangle.
+3. Tip pastry onto cling wrap and shape into a flat disk.
 Wrap and chill for at least 30 minutes.

 1. Cream together butter and sugar until pale and fluffy; add eggs, one at a time, beating well after each.